-A high priority issue is an issue which has a high impact on the customers business or an issue which affects the system severely and the system cannot be used until the issue was fixed.
+A high-priority issue is an issue that has a high impact on the customer’s business or an issue that affects the system severely and the system cannot be used until the issue is fixed.
 These kinds of issues must be fixed immediately.
-Most of the cases as per the user perspective, the priority of the issue is set to high priority even though the severity of the issue is minor.
+In most cases as per the user perspective, the priority of the issue is set to high priority even though the severity of the issue is minor.

-Issues which can be released in the next build comes under medium priority.
+Issues that can be released in the next build come under medium priority.
 Such issues can be resolved along with other development activities.

-An issue which has no impact on the customer business comes under low priority.
+An issue that has no impact on the customer’s business comes under low priority.

-Some important scenarios which are asked in the interviews on Severity and Priority:
+Some important scenarios that are asked in the interviews on Severity and Priority:

-A critical issue where a large piece of functionality or major system component is completely broken.
+A critical issue is where a large piece of functionality or major system component is completely broken.

-1. Submit button is not working on a login page and customers are unable to login to the application
+1. The Submit button is not working on the login page and customers are unable to log to the application

-3. Application throws an error 500 response when a user tries to do some action.
+3. The application throws an error 500 response when a user tries to do some action.

 500 Status Codes: